The Hebrew letter "Mem" has a numeric value of 40. I will cover the letter first and then I will bring in the numerical value meaning.

 - The Israelites crossing the Jordan River to enter the Promised Land (Joshua 3).
 The waters miraculously parted, echoing the crossing of the Red Sea.

+There are several water stories in the bible.
 The story of the bitter waters at Marah in Exodus 15:22-27 is a significant event in the Israelites' journey after crossing the Red Sea.
-It is also an early shadow of the Messiah:
+It is also an early foreshadowing the Jesus in Christian belief.

 God then gave the Israelites a statute and rule at Marah, promising them freedom from diseases if they obeyed His commands.
 This was a test of their obedience.